Night-View-Sex/Elona-oomsestepncre-Public-Source-/README.md

 We aim to add more English compatibility with NC, and more roleplaying and customization features.
 Note: This may take some inspiration from certain Plus mechanics.

+## About the Repo
+Sorry, the files are compressed.
+I'm in mobile and can't upload in masse.

+- NVS

 ## Installation

 1. Refer to this guide from the [Omake Family Variant Wiki](https://web.archive.org/web/20240623183744/http://elona-omakefamily-wiki.com/?%E5%B0%8E%E5%85%A5%E6%96%B9%E6%B3%95) for steps on how to install OOMSEST, or;